aflalahmad/terraform-homework1/README.md

 ### <a name="output_associate"></a> [associate](#output\_associate)

-Description: n/a
+Description: The name or ID of the associate resource.

 ### <a name="output_nsg"></a> [nsg](#output\_nsg)

-Description: n/a
+Description: The name or ID of the network security group(NSG) .

 ### <a name="output_rg"></a> [rg](#output\_rg)

-Description: n/a
+Description: The name of the Resource Group (RG).

 ### <a name="output_vnet"></a> [vnet](#output\_vnet)

-Description: n/a
+Description: The name of the Virtual Network (VNet).

 ## Modules